arrahmanbd/bangla_pdf_fixer/README.md

 [![Stand With Palestine](https://github.com/arrahmanbd/bangla_pdf_fixer/raw/master/images/StandWithPalestine.svg)](https://pub.dev/packages/bangla_pdf_fixer)

- **Bangla PDF Fixer** is a Flutter package designed to fix broken Bangla fonts while generating PDFs in Flutter using ANSI encoding.
-It converts Bangla text to Unicode, ensuring proper rendering and display of Bangla characters in PDFs using custom fonts.
-It's just a solution for broken Bangla font.
-Nothing more, nothing less.
+**Bangla PDF Fixer** is a Flutter package built to fix broken Bangla fonts in PDFs.
+It ensures proper rendering of Bangla characters using 15+ custom fonts.
+A simple solution focused solely on Bangla font issues.Nothing more, nothing less.

+> **Note:** This only fixes Bangla fonts.
+> For full multilingual support and highly optimized PDF generation, use our new package [`pdf_maker`](https://pub.dev/packages/pdf_maker), which supports multiple languages and offers advanced features.

 ![Bangla PDF Fixer](https://github.com/arrahmanbd/bangla_pdf_fixer/raw/master/images/pdf_fixer.png)

 ## Features

-- Includes over 10 Bangla fonts, allowing you to easily customize the appearance of your PDF documents.
+- Includes over 15+ Bangla fonts, allowing you to easily customize the appearance of your PDF documents.
 - Rearrange complex Bangla characters for correct display.
 - Easy integration into Flutter projects for PDF generation and text correction.